 Do bacteria have souls?
 That’s the question that has been perplexing me all week!
 One of the reasons I wasn’t feeling too good recently is down to bacteria in my body, or that is what I’ve been told.
-Apparently, there is good and bad bacteria, as well as smelly and non smelly.
+Apparently, there are good and bad bacteria, as well as smelly and non-smelly.
 Who knew all of this, and how did they find out?

 Is the smelly stuff bad or vice versa, or is it a bit of both?
 So many questions about something that most of us will never see.
 Which got me thinking if bacteria is a living organism, does each one have a soul?
 Another piece of information about these things that confused me is that we need the good sort as much as we need the bad, or did I misunderstand that?